Surround yourself with fellow math lovers at this festival of mathematics!

 “At GIV I was constantly surrounded by opportunities to expand my knowledge and by people who were aiming to do just that.
 I felt a sense of community that I had never felt before, a feeling that my lifelong interest really does serve a purpose in the world.
 I was made quickly aware that I was not alone in my love for math.”

 This summer, surround yourself with fellow math-lovers at The Kenneth I. Gross and Anthony Trono Governor’s Institute on Mathematical Sciences!
 You’ll explore theoretical and real-world applications of mathematics as you take on world-class challenges with other young Vermont mathematicians.
 Enjoy advanced lectures, discover exciting careers, and revel in all the things that make math so much fun!

-This Institute is named after its two visionary founders, renowned Vermont mathematicians Kenneth I. Gross and Tony Trono.
+This Institute is named after its two visionary founders, renowned Vermont mathematicians Kenneth I. Gross and Anthony Trono.

 For information regarding tuition, please click here.

 Note: This album is arranged in chronological order as events took place throughout the Institute.

 Mathematical Sciences is the only GIV Institute that asks students to submit relevant math coursework and grades when applying.

 Rising sophomores, juniors, and seniors are equally welcome to apply.
 Students are recommended to have some background and high marks in math courses, such as algebra, geometry, statistics, calculus, or trigonometry.

 Mathematical Sciences is also the only GIV Institute that currently welcomes returning students to attend multiple years.

 We encourage all students who participate in an Institute to use the experience to earn high school credit.